-An accounting method originating in US accounting principles for the recognition of short-term and multi-year insurance and reinsurance contracts with no significant underwriting risk transfer.
+An accounting method originating in US GAAP (Generally Accepted Accounting Principles) for the recognition of short-term and multi-year insurance and reinsurance contracts with no significant underwriting risk transfer.
 The standard includes inter alia provisions relating to the classification of corresponding contract types as well as the recognition and measurement of a deposit asset or liability upon inception of such contracts.

 Deposits with ceding companies / deposits received from retrocessionaires (also: Funds held by ceding companies / funds held under reinsurance treaties)